hoangduytranuk/blender_manual/blender_docs/manual/editors/image/introduction.rst

 Main View
 =========

-When :kbd:`LMB` dragging mouse the color under the cursor is shown in the footer as well the cursor position and the color values in the RGBA, HSV and Luminance :term:`color space`.
+When :kbd:`LMB` / :kbd:`RMB` dragging mouse the color under the cursor is shown in the footer as well the cursor position and the color values in the RGBA, HSV and Luminance :term:`color space`.

 Sidebar Region
 ==============

 Tool
-   Todo.
+   Displays the settings of the active tool.
 Image
    Tools for working with images see :doc:`/editors/image/image_settings`.
 View Tab